 This was an innovative joint project of the UMD Labor Education Center and the Zeiterian Theater of New Bedford.
 Spearheaded by UMD Labor Education Center, labor union participants created this labor art initiative.
 We learned about the skills of photography by taking pictures of our lives and reflecting the dignity of work.
 Peter Pereira of the New Bedford Standard-Times was the facilitator of the group and we presented multiple showings of our work.
-Some of these photos will be permanently installed at the Greater Southeastern Labor Council Hall in the summer of 2015.

 This project grew out of the America Project series of discussions led by the Zeiterian Theater.
 We are grateful to the former director of the Zeiterian, Katherine Knowles, for her inspiration and generous support to create this project.